Extension is expanding its online education and resources to adapt to COVID-19 restrictions.

 - Allow soil to dry out between watering.

-- Remove plant from soil, wash off roots and re-pot in a clean container with fresh, sterile potting soil.
+- Remove the plant from the soil, wash off roots, and re-pot in a clean container with fresh, sterile potting soil.